w3c/wai-design-develop-overview/content/index.md

 : Provides approaches, advice, and examples to help web application developers make widgets, navigation, and behaviors accessible using WAI-ARIA (Accessible Rich Internet Applications) roles, states, and properties.

 [Cognitive Accessibility Guidance](/WCAG2/supplemental/#cognitiveaccessibilityguidance)
-: Provides objecties and design patterns to improve accessibility for people with cognitive and learning disabilitie.
+: Provides objectives and design patterns to improve accessibility for people with cognitive and learning disabilities.
 Introduced in [About Supplemental Guidance](/WCAG2/supplemental/about/).

 [Developing Websites for Older People: How WCAG Applies](https://www.w3.org/WAI/older-users/developing/) : Lists specific WCAG success criteria and techniques that particularly improve accessibility and usability for older people.